 - Crop variety selection

 - Precision Farming

 Cost: $260 + GST

-This course is synchronized with the CCA exam schedule and is now open.
+This course is synchronized with the CCA exam schedule and is now closed.
 We highly recommend registering for our prep course only if you are registered to write the next exam as our content is approved by the Prairie CCA board for each specific exam session and, as such, may be subject to change between exam offerings depending on the required instruction.
 As such, there is no ability for students to carry over registrations between exam study sessions.
-The next CCA exam will be held in early February 2018.
-Our prep course for this exam will open for registration in Spring 2018 and after that point, students can register at any time from now until January 22, 2018.
-The course takes 15-30 hours of time to complete so we close the program early to allow later registrants two weeks before the exam date to complete the prep course.
+The next CCA exam will be held in August 2018.
+Our prep course for this exam will open for registration in Spring 2018 and after that point, students can register at any time.
+The course takes 15-30 hours of time to complete so we will close the program early to allow later registrants two weeks before the exam date to complete the prep course.